-The SAFIR-Med project will showcase an application for multiple drone operations that is viable, robust and ready-to-implement throughout Europe.
-A broad range of operations and services up to U3 linking to smart mobility will be demonstrated, including flights in both controlled and uncontrolled very low level (VLL) airspace; flights in both Visual Line of Sight (VLOS) and Beyond Visual Line of Sight (BVLOS); and flights interacting with both manned aircraft and other unmanned aircraft.
-These demonstrations will include medical inter-hospital transport and transport of the life -saving medical goods to the scene of the incident.
+The SAFIR-Med project showcases an application for multiple drone operations that is viable and robust throughout Europe.
+A range of operations and services up to U3 linking to smart mobility are demonstrated, including flights in uncontrolled very low level (VLL) airspace; flights in both Visual Line of Sight (VLOS) and Beyond Visual Line of Sight (BVLOS); and flights interacting with both manned aircraft and other unmanned aircraft.
+These demonstrations include medical inter-hospital transport and transport of the life -saving medical goods to the scene of the incident.

-We will further validate results achieved by enhancing the real demonstrations through large-scale simulations in order to test the maximum airspace capacity and then further validating our results by simulating demonstrations both in the cities where the real urban demos will take place, but also in two additional locations in Europe, namely Athens, Greece and Prague, Czech Republic.
-Lessons learnt will be documented in a Performance Assessment and recommendations report, providing refinements to the current U-space architecture principles and creating measurable indicators for UAM which will enable Smart Cities to include UAM in their Transport Roadmaps and set relevant measurable goals aligned with the current Smart City concept and standards.
+We are validating the results achieved by enhancing the real demonstrations through large-scale simulations in order to test the maximum airspace capacity and then further validating our results by simulating demonstrations both in the cities where the real urban demos are taking place, but also in two additional locations in Europe, namely Athens, Greece and Prague, Czech Republic.
+Lessons learnt are documented in a Performance Assessment and recommendations report, providing refinements to the current U-space architecture principles and creating measurable indicators for UAM which will enable Smart Cities to include UAM in their Transport Roadmaps and set relevant measurable goals aligned with the current Smart City concept and standards.

-First a full de-risking process of the demonstrator flight scenarios will be practiced and finally executed at the BVLOS testing area DronePort in Sint-Truiden, Belgium.
-This will be organized in cooperation with key stakeholders, like the involved CAA’s, the various involved authorities and ground partners.
-Interaction with several organsations will be sought after to align on safety requirements, advised procedures and their feedback will be provided.
+First a full de-risking process of the demonstrator flight scenarios were practiced and finally executed at the BVLOS testing area DronePort in Sint-Truiden, Belgium.
+This was organized in cooperation with key stakeholders, like the involved CAA’s, the various involved authorities and ground partners.
+Interaction with several organisations was sought after to align on safety requirements, advised procedures and their feedback will be provided.

-SAFIR-MED prioritizes safety and considers successful completion of demonstrations at DronePort to be a necessary precondition for moving to the second phase.
+SAFIR-MED prioritized safety and considered successful completion of demonstrations at DronePort to be a necessary precondition for moving to the second phase.
 The DronePort test facility allows testing of complex scenarios in segregated airspace.
 This allows for identifying potentially unidentified risks in a real-life environment excluding the accompanying risk of executing those scenarios in non-segregated airspace.

 This complex airspace consists of the overlapping Geozones of Antwerp International Airport and the Geozone above the Port of Antwerp as well as several heliport Geozones.
 Each of those Geozones has its own managment and procedures for approving drone flights.
 Antwerp demonstrations will be executed in close cooperation and coordination with BCAA, the Port of Antwerp and its geozone manager, the airport and heliport Geozone managers as well as Air Traffic Control, Antwerp city authorities and emergency services.